 Most women can start the combined pill at any time in their menstrual cycle.
 You just need to pay attention if you just have had a baby, a miscarriage or an abortion.
 There is a special guidance for those cases, so make sure you contact a doctor before starting to take these pills.

-Starting the pill in your first day of your menstrual cycle
+Starting the pill in the first day of your menstrual cycle

-If you start taking the pill in your first day of your period, you do not need any other kind of protection from pregnancy.
+If you start taking the pill at the first day of your period, you do not need any other kind of protection from pregnancy.
 The effect starts right away.

 Starting the pill on the fifth day of your cycle or before